Our team

 Haley Moody

-Haley’s passion for the springs began on her first visit to the Ichetucknee River.
+Haley’s passion for the springs began during her first visit to the Ichetucknee River.
 Her love of Geographic Information Systems (GIS) was born during her time at the University of Florida, where she graduated with honors in Landscape Architecture.
-After a GIS Internship at the Florida Springs Institute, she transitioned into managing FSI’s Outreach efforts and now manages the administration of FSI.
-Her dedication to the springs continues to grow as she focuses on communicating the challenges that face the Floridan Aquifer.
+After a GIS Internship at the Florida Springs Institute, she transitioned into managing FSI’s outreach efforts and now focuses on the direction of FSI.
+Her dedication to the springs continues to grow as she communicates the challenges that face the Floridan Aquifer.

 Environmental Scientist